sjentsch/jamoviDocs/_pages/um_2_first-steps.rst

    spreadsheet as you would any other spreadsheet software.

-   Alternatively, existing data sets in a range of formats (CSV, Excel, LibreOffice, R, SPSS, Stata, SAS, JASP) can be opened in jamovi.
+   Alternatively, existing data sets in a range of formats (CSV, Excel, LibreOffice, R, SPSS, Stata, SAS, etc.) can be opened in jamovi.
    Additionally, there are a number of example data sets available in jamovi.
    To open a file, select the file menu (☰, at the top left hand corner of jamovi), select ``Open`` and then ``Data library`` or ``This PC``,